This article has been updated from a previous version.

 Get a lawyer

-This is non-negotiable when you’re considering a private loan.
-And this folds neatly into the point about understanding what you’re signing up for: a lawyer you trust can help clarify, and potentially identify, risky clauses.
+Getting a lawyer is non-negotiable when you’re considering a private loan.
+And this folds neatly into the point about understanding what you’re signing up for: a lawyer you trust can help clarify, and potentially identify risky clauses.

 “The number one thing that I always say is have your lawyer review the documents,” says Stillman.

-“Not a lawyer the lender suggests...
+“Not a lawyer that the lender suggests.
 You need a lawyer that represents your interests in these transactions.”